-- Establish and maintain a relationship with your vet, to include spay/neuter.
+- Establish and maintain a relationship with your vet, to include spaying or neutering.
 If you choose to not spay or neuter, help control your pets’ reproduction through planned and managed breeding and/or containment.

-- Be certain to provide preventive healthcare (e.g., vaccinations, parasite control) for the life of your dog.
+- Be certain to provide preventive healthcare (e.g., vaccinations and parasite control) for the life of your dog.

-- Plan for the care of your dog(s) when or if you are no long able to care for them.
+- Plan for the care of your dog(s) when or if you are no longer able to care for them.